 Rupert Sheldrake’s theory of morphic resonance proposes an idea whereby all self-organizing systems in nature tap into a sort of collective memory that is not stored in the brain.
 Instead, this inherited memory exists psychically and can be accessed without regard to distance.

 One aspect of this concept is that memory is passed down through genetics, but not in the sense that the information is written in to our DNA.
 To the contrary, Sheldrake provides the example of the failure of the Human Genome Project, which was unable to predict whether disease or physical attributes would be passed down based on one’s DNA.

 Even for something as simple as height, it turned out that the information gleaned from genetic sequencing provided only five percent confidence in predicting the height of subjects’ progeny, compared to 80 percent confidence in simply measuring the parents’ height.

-Instead, this collective memory seems to be passed on within groups of the same species that coexist together, and the more tight-knit a group is, there ia a stronger a psychic bond that exists.
+Instead, this collective memory seems to be passed on within groups of the same species that coexist together, and the more tight-knit a group is, the stronger a psychic bond exists.